MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

 .. code-block:: bash

-   arthur@goldenheart$ bb config --remove
+   arthur@heartofgold$ bb config --remove
    Are you sure to remove existing rsa keys?
 To continue [Y/N]? y
-   SUCCESS: Removed configuration successfully! arthur@goldenheart$ bb config --new
+   SUCCESS: Removed configuration successfully! arthur@heartofgold$ bb config --new
    SUCCESS: New configuration successfully created!

 Once you have created the configuration, keys should be installed (copied) on the hosts you